robang74/porteus-usb-installer/README.md

 4. The size of the persistent loop file has been set to 128Mb in such a way there will be 430MB c.a. of free space to install optional modules.
 As much as the whole Porteus base.

+5. With `--ext4-install`, the EFI boot partition size is 16 MB and remains 4 MB free by default with Porteus 5.01.
+It contains iso/syslinux and lilo stuff, the kernel and initrd.

 ---

 ### Suggested choices